laravel-streams/streams-core/docs/addons.md

 ### Service Providers

-A [service provider](providers) is the easiest way to integrate with Laravel and Streams.
-You can specify autodetected service providers using your `composer.json` file.
+Using [service providers](https://laravel.com/docs/providers) is the easiest way to integrate with Laravel and Streams.
+You can specify autodetected service providers using the `composer.json` file.

 ``` json
 // addons/example/widgets/composer.json